Obtaining a List of ThousandEyes Agent IP Addresses

 The image above shows a portion of the response listing some of the Singapore Cloud Agent IP addresses.
 The "agentType" parameter identifies them as type "Cloud".
 Enterprise Agents will be identified as type "Enterprise".
 If your output's format is missing the whitespace and/or line termination, you can use any publicly available web-based tool to [format the XML](http://www.freeformatter.com/xml-formatter.html) (or [format the JSON](https://jsonformatter.curiousconcept.com/) below) to present the output in a similar fashion as shown in the image above.

-Alternatively, similar curl command can be used to receive a JSON-formatted response.
-The only adjustment that is needed is the addition of the .json suffix to the API endpoint URL:
+Alternatively, a similar curl command can be used to receive a JSON-formatted response:

 The command above will generate output in JSON format, which is (arguably) easier to read for humans:

-For more information on querying the ThousandEyes API, consult the documentation available at https://developer.thousandeyes.com.
+For more information about querying the ThousandEyes API, see the [ThousandEyes API documentation](https://developer.cisco.com/docs/thousandeyes/v7/).

 **NOTE:** ThousandEyes does not provide and does not recommend using CIDR blocks as a shortcut to enumerating each of the Agent IP addresses.
 Most user interfaces of filtering devices provide the capacity to create groups of objects such as a "ThousandEyes Cloud Agents" group.
 Once created, the effort required to maintain such a list is minimal.
 In contrast, attempting to use whois information or assuming a CIDR mask that fits the existing IP addresses of an Agent is liable to be error-prone as Agent IP addresses are updated, and is less secure.